sosise/sosise-docs/documentation/http-client.md

 }
 ```

-The `returnInCaseOfStatusCodes` specifies the behavior what should be returned in case of any HTTP Codes
+The `returnInCaseOfStatusCodes` specifies the behavior for what should be returned in case of specific HTTP status codes.

-The `defaultException` specifies which exception should be thrown in case of exception.
+The `defaultException` specifies which exception should be thrown in case of an error.

-## Example
+### Example

 ```typescript
 const response = await httpClient.request({
     url: '/users',